openedx/edx-documentation/en_us/shared/exercises_tools/image_mapped_input.rst

 .. image:: ../../../shared/images/ImgMapInput_Mult.png
  :width: 350
- :alt: Problem that asks students to click inside one of three rectangles
+ :alt: Problem that asks learners to click inside one of three rectangles

 To specify multiple rectangular regions, edit the ``rectangle`` attribute in the ``<imageinput>`` element.

 * Specify the coordinate pair for the upper-left and lower-right corners of each rectangle, separating the x and y values with a comma.